 The Chopra Center recommends, “Remaining detached from technology for the first hour of your day so you can begin your day with present-moment awareness and a positive focus.”

-- Have of Drink Of Water.
+- Have a Drink Of Water.

 Did you know that about 60% of your body is water?
 Water helps to deliver oxygen throughout the body, allows the body’s cells to grow and reproduce, regulates body temperature and much more.

 That’s why staying hydrated is essential to your health.

 But after a night in bed, we wake up slightly dehydrated.
 Not terrible.
 But, according to U.S. News and World Report, even a little dehydration can cause low energy levels.